bilal-mtznai/pr-agent/README.md

 - When using Qodo Merge 💎, hosted by Qodo, we will not store any of your data, nor will we use it for training.
 You will also benefit from an OpenAI account with zero data retention.

-- For certain clients, Qodo-hosted Qodo Merge will use Qodo’s proprietary models — if this is the case, you will be notified.
+- For certain clients, Qodo-hosted Qodo Merge will use Qodo's proprietary models — if this is the case, you will be notified.

-- No passive collection of Code and Pull Requests’ data — Qodo Merge will be active only when you invoke it, and it will then extract and analyze only data relevant to the executed command and queried pull request.
+- No passive collection of Code and Pull Requests' data — Qodo Merge will be active only when you invoke it, and it will then extract and analyze only data relevant to the executed command and queried pull request.

 ### Qodo Merge Chrome extension